enzoevers/LedMatrixDriver/Doc/UsingTheLibrary.md

 $ sudo ./ledMatrixDriver_demo_RaspberryPi
 ```

+### Running at Pi startup

-To start the application always when the Raspberry pi starts up created a file called `myLedMatrixApplication.service` and fill it with:
+To start the application always when the Raspberry pi starts up, create a file called `myLedMatrixApplication.service` and fill it with:
 ```
 [Unit]
 Description=Led matrix application